Emergency oxygen system: Use

 Aircraft safety cards and in-flight safety demonstrations shown at the beginning of each flight explain the location and use of oxygen masks.

 Some aircraft, such as the Saab 340/2000 and the Beechcraft 1900D, have a mask system where either a mask is stored under the seat or is distributed by the cabin attendant.
 These masks are removed from packaging and plugged into the socket for oxygen supply.

-On the Boeing 777-300ER and Boeing 787, oxygen masks only consist of the mask and tube.
-Passengers breathe into the mask to start oxygen flow, and there are no side straps, as the mask adjusts automatically.
+On the Boeing 777-300ER and Boeing 787, oxygen masks utilise a pulse oxygen system and are not fitted with rebreather bags as a result.

 Portable oxygen supplies for cabin crew are not a suitable substitute for medically-necessary therapeutic oxygen, even in an emergency, because it does not provide enough oxygen to overcome Dalton's Law.